ProjectPi314/Community/README.md

 **Eligibility Criteria The following individuals are not eligible for rewards or grants:**

 Individuals who have not reached the legal majority age in their country of residence.
-Individuals on sanctions lists or residing in countries listed on SECO’s sanctions list or where crypto-assets have been banned.
+Individuals on sanctions lists or residing in countries listed on [SECO’s sanctions list](https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html) list or where crypto-assets have been banned.
 Project Pi & affiliated entities employees, consultants, and their families.